hmc-csm-clinic23/qualcomm-hmc-app/README.md

 * activity_chat.xml is the UI for the chat bot page.
 * toolbar.xml is the UI for the "Friends" banner at the top of the pages.

+This repository is built off of the [Qualcomm NLP Solution 1](https://github.com/quic/qidk/tree/master/Solutions/NLPSolution1-QuestionAnswering) from QIDK github.